Sage-Bionetworks/portalsDocs/README.md

 Synapse Docs is generated using [Github Pages](https://pages.github.com/).
 Follow the standard [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) guide.

-Internal development can be performed by branching from `develop` to your own feature branch, making changes, pushing the branch to this repository, and opening a pull request.
-Pull requests against the master branch require a review before merging.
+Internal development can be performed by branching from `gh-pages` to your own feature branch, making changes, pushing the branch to this repository, and opening a pull request.
+Pull requests against the `gh-pages` branch require a review before merging.

 ### Creating a page